Home » Side Dish Recipes » Ditalini Pasta Salad Recipe

 • 4 cups fresh spinach chopped

-• 1 cup cucumbers sliced
+• 1 medium cucumbers sliced

-• 1/4 cup kalamata olives sliced
+• 1/4 cup red onion thinly sliced

 Homemade Red Wine Vinaigrette Dressing

-• 1/2 cup olive oil
+• 1/2 cup extra virgin olive oil

 • 3 cloves garlic pressed